Craftplacer/craftplacer.github.io/src/_drafts/android-apps-are-ugly.md

----
-title: Android applications are just ugly
+# Android applications are just ugly
----

 One common theme I come across certain apps, that aren't made by some big corporation, is the lack of theming, or even worse, being outdated.